Ableton Live and Akai’s Endless Encoders

 Selecting one of those controllers sets up the mapping between Live and the controller; this mapping is defined by the controller’s MIDI Remote Script.
 The MIDI Remote Script is a small Python file in the Live installation which, among other things, assigns MIDI messages from the controller to various Live functions.

-The two .pyc files inside are the compressed Python scripts used by the MPK.
+The two .pyc images inside are the compressed Python scripts used by the MPK.
 Make a backup of the MPK225 folder and put it somewhere safe in case all goes to hell.
 (It might.)
-Now, delete those two files—we’ll replace them with new ones.
+Now, delete those two images — we’ll replace them with new ones.

 A Quick Python Disclaimer